 Unfortunately the log rotated for that OSD so I don't have an earlier stack trace.
 Either way: why is an OSD looking for a hitset 7 hours in the future?
 Doesn't seem right, or does it?

-#7 Updated by Nathan Cutler about 2 months ago
+#7 Updated by Nathan Cutler over 3 years ago

-- Status changed from Need Review to Pending Backport
+- Status changed from Fix Under Review to Pending Backport

 - Backport set to hammer, jewel